SalvaPeris/SecureMicroservices/README.md

 ### Ocelot API Gateway
 Lastly, we are going to develop **Ocelot API Gateway** and make secure protected API resources over the Ocelot API Gateway with transferring **JWT web tokens**.
-Once the client has a bearer token it will call the API endpoint which is fronted by Ocelot.
-Ocelot is working as a reverse proxy.
-After Ocelot reroutes the request to the internal API, it will present the token to Identity Server in the **authorization pipeline**.
-If the client is authorized the request will be processed and a list of movies will be sent back to the client.

 Also over these picture, we have also apply the **claim based authentications**.

 ## Installation